2020HS-DevOps-Group3/2020HS-DevOps-Group3/ReadMe.md

 ## Private Organisation
 - Project Repositories have been made private due to many reasons.
-- Please raise a Pull Request for this file to get the access.
+- Please raise a Pull Request against this file to get the access.

 ---
 Enter your username below: